 Air miles credit cards are one of our favourite methods of earning as you spend — earn air miles with every purchase and redeem them for travel flights, seat upgrades and even hotel and car rental discounts.
-If earning frequent flyer miles quickly is your thing, then here are six of the best air miles credit cards to consider.
+That is the essence of travel hacking — flying further, for cheaper.

 Most credit cards make you pay a redemption fee when you convert your miles (such as CITI miles or DBS miles) to Krisflyer miles, but not this one.
 This Amex card is special.

-The Citi PremierMiles Visa Card is truly your all-in-one go-to-card.
-If you don’t already have the card, a 30,000 Citi Miles welcome offer awaits you when you spend S$7,500 in the first three months.
-If that’s not enough to entice you, booking your holiday on travel booking site Expedia gets you up to 7 miles per dollar, while on Agoda, it’s 3 miles per dollar.
+If spending $9,000 is not possible, a 10,000 Citi Miles welcome offer awaits you when you spend $3,000 in the first three months.
+If that’s not enough to entice you, booking your holiday on travel booking site Expedia gets you up to 7 miles per dollar, while on Kaligo, it’s 10 miles per dollar.

 Lastly, this card gets you covered with travel protection and privileges like two complimentary airport lounge access per year.